 Dr. Rosenfield's clinical experience includes pre- and post-doctoral training at the University of Pennsylvania's Center for Cognitive Therapy and the Adult ADHD Treatment and Research Program, in the Department of Psychiatry, where he is currently a clinical associate.
-In clinical practice, he specializes in supervising Doctoral interns and treating complex and challenging cases encompassing a diverse client population including individuals with ADHD, sleep disorders, disabilities, substance use disorders and disorders of mood, anxiety and/or personality.
+In clinical practice, he specializes in supervising doctoral interns and treating complex and challenging cases encompassing a diverse client population including individuals with ADHD, sleep disorders, MCI/dementia, substance use disorders and disorders of mood, anxiety and/or personality.

 Dr. Rosenfield's students say that he is an extremely dedicated professor who enjoys helping his students to excel, both in the program and well into their careers.
 His students call his teaching style "enthusiastic, innovative and engaging."
 Dr. Rosenfield is also always available for consultation outside the classroom.
 He constantly finds ways to integrate his national and international experience, research and theory into clinical practice and to bring psychological phenomena alive in the classroom and beyond.

 Dr. Brad Rosenfield received his bachelor's degree from Temple University and graduated summa cum laude and as a President's Scholar.
 He completed his master's coursework at Chestnut Hill College and received his Doctor of Psychology in Clinical Psychology at Philadelphia College of Osteopathic Medicine, receiving Meritorious Distinction and the Dean's Award for Academic Excellence.
 Dr. Rosenfield completed his practicum and post-graduate training at the University of Pennsylvania's Adult ADHD Treatment and Research Program of the Center for Cognitive Therapy.